TimVosch/Aqua/Theory/Research/MFM Design and research.md

 Thus a triangular shape is the strongest one which is also called a rigid structure.
 It is also called a perfect frame in physical structures.

+## Design
+We have concluded that the triangular shape is the best shape for our model.
+We need to take several other things in account, like:
+- an angle of 36 degrees to get maximum solar power throughout the day
+- A maxiumum heigt of 15 cm
+- The sensors need to reach the water in all spots, so it needs to be long and it needs to reach far from the place of attachement
+- it needs to be strong and rigid to sustain damage from vandalism and weather

+We went to sketchup to make a model which would suit all of our needs.
+It would also provide the measurements we need to produce a functional 3d model.
+We started with a triangle with a height and width of 15 cm to get a maximum surface to attach it to a wall or support beam.
+Then we calculated the length needed to get 36 degree angle, which was 21 cm.
+Then we drew the side angles where a = 16,5 , b= 22,5 and C = 28 cm.
+We drew them on paper to get a better image of what we are talking about. http://imgur.com/a/zyQmb